shape

 Not too big at all!

 It is worth buying for the period and type it represents - the Straits Chinese were born in SE Asia, descendants of the Ming voyagers.
-They intermarried with locals and were fluent in English, Chinese and Malay.
+They intermarried with locals and became fluent in English, Chinese and Malay.
 They developed their own aesthetic, a blend of East and West.
 Their jewellery was often made in 20K gold or higher.
 They favoured large and lavish jewellery, with some gold and diamond brooches measuring 4 inches or larger.

 This pendant has nice mottling.
 It has been sliced quite thin so it appears translucent; however, the material really isn’t.
 But that also means it won’t be as heavy as it looks.
 The white patches also add to the impression of translucence.
 The green mottling is quite pleasing.
 Nothing to complain about at that price!